Estimated reading time: 9 minutes

 Hand Candy Out By Clipping Pre-Made Baggies To A Laundry Line

 Use A Mechanical Extender Reacher

-We stopped by a house where the owner was using a Medpro extender reacher which our son loved.
+We stopped by a house where the owner used a Medpro extender teacher, which our son loved.

 People also use the extender reacher for picking up objects around the house if bending is a health issue.

 Other ways the extender is an excellent tool to own are;